What is atrial fibrillation?

 - Medicines to treat heart failure if present, such as ACE inhibitors

-Before other treatment is started, you may first need a procedure called an electrical cardioversion.
+If your arrhythmia is ongoing, you may need a procedure called an electrical cardioversion.
 This can help get the heart back into a normal rhythm.
 Your provider uses special pads or paddles to send one or more brief electrical shocks to the heart.
 This is to stop the signal that is making the atria quiver and reset the heartbeat to normal.
-You may need a special echocardiogram called a trans-esophageal echocardiogram.
-This is to make sure you don't have a clot in your heart that could cause a stroke once if the cardioversion is successful.
+If you have not been taking blood thinners for a sufficient amount of time before a cardioversion, you may also need a special echocardiogram called a trans-esophageal echocardiogram.
+This is to make sure you don't have a clot in your heart that could cause a stroke during or after cardioversion when proper blood flow is restored.

-Procedures such as catheter ablation may be used to restore normal rhythm and improve symptoms if medicines and electrical cardioversion have not worked.
-Or they may be done if your doctor doesn't want you to take medicines long term.
-Catheter ablation uses either radiofrequency energy sent through a wire or a freezing balloon (cryoballoon therapy) to destroy the small patch of heart tissue that causes AFib.
+Procedures such as catheter ablation may be used to restore normal rhythm and improve symptoms if medicines and electrical cardioversion have not controlled the arrhythmia.
+It may also provide an opportunity to discontinue long-term medicine for atrial fibrillation.
+Catheter ablation uses either radiofrequency energy sent through a wire or a freezing balloon (cryoballoon therapy) to destroy the areas of heart tissue that may causes AFib.

-In some cases, the conduction node between the atria and the ventricles (AV node) will be destroyed using catheter ablation.
+In some cases when atrial fibrillation can't be controlled, the conduction node between the atria and the ventricles (AV node) will be destroyed using catheter ablation.
 This prevents the problem signals from passing to the ventricles.
-A pacemaker is then put in to control the heart rate and rhythm in the ventricles.
+A pacemaker is then implanted to provide adequate heart rate in the ventricles.

 What are possible complications of atrial fibrillation?

 Stroke and heart failure are the major complications of AFib.
 Blood can pool in the atria during AFib.
 This can cause a clot.
 This clot can travel to the brain and block a vessel there, causing a stroke.
 Blood-thinning medicines help reduce this risk.
 What you are prescribed will depend on your risk for stroke.
-If you are at low risk, you may take daily aspirin or sometimes nothing at all.
-If you are at high risk, you will need a stronger blood-thinner.
+If you are at low risk, you may not need to take anything at all.
+If you are at high risk, you will need a blood-thinner.

 AFib also sometimes causes heart failure.
-Because the ventricles are beating so irregularly, they can’t fill normally.
-The atria also can’t squeeze in the correct way.
-This also reduces filling in the ventricles.
-In some cases, this means the heart can’t pump enough blood to the body, causing heart failure.
-A rapid heart rate in AFib that's not treated will increase the risk for heart failure.
+Because the chambers of the heart are beating so irregularly, they can’t fill or squeeze normally.
+This is especially true if the heart is beating very fast.
+Over time, this can weaken the heart preventing the heart from pumping enough blood to the body.
 Heart failure is treated with lifestyle changes, medicine, procedures, or surgery.
 Medicines that lower the heart rate will also help prevent heart failure.

 AFib is also linked to an increased risk for dementia and a shorter lifespan.